 With its shared goals and strong commitment, collaboration differs from the often-associated terms of cooperation and coordination.
 Cooperation involves broad but mandated goals, driven by directives to meet business needs.
 The commitment is often uneven, and while trust is important, it is not essential.
 Coordination involves narrow goals, driven by directive, but with independent activity and even less need for trust.
+Collaboration involves striving to achieve a shared vision through creating something new.
+This relies on a foundation of trust.

 The essential component of trust in collaboration is difficult to build because the qualities that suggest trustworthiness in individual contributors — honesty, ethical behavior, motivation, respectfulness, communication skills — are not always present.
 Given this less-than-ideal condition, managers need to think strategically about how to invest in building the trust required for true collaboration.